 - formation and activation of enzymes, e.g. oxidoreductases, transferases, hydrolases, lyases, isomerases, and ligases

-- synthesis of proteins, vitamins B and C
+- synthesis of proteins, vitamin B complex and vitamin C

 Manganese deficiency is not seen in humans 1.

 Overexposure to manganese is typically due to occupational exposure or with environmental exposure to air and water pollution.
-Manganese toxicity, whether acute or chronic, is known as manganism.
-Chronic manganism leads to a Parkinson-like state 3.
+Manganese toxicity, whether acute or chronic, is known as manganism and may lead to parkinsonism 3.

 - 1. William Alexander Newman Dorland.
 Dorland's Illustrated Medical Dictionary.
 (2018) ISBN: 9781416023647